 When you provide us with your PII, we may use such information for a number of purposes, including:

-o To administer your account, process donations, provide products or services to you and for the Company marketing and promotional activities;
+o To administer your account, process donations, provide products or services to you;

 o To provide a report to a Charity or an event supporting a Charity to whom you have made a donation or to a fundraiser to whom you have made a donation, supported a project or joined a team (even if you have marked the donation as non-public);